acenet-arc/fortran_oop_as_a_second_lang/_episodes/derived_types.md

 - "Access modifiers can be applied within derived types as well as within modules to restrict access to members of that derived type."
 ---

 While modules allow you to package variables together in such a way that you can directly refer to those variables, derived types allow you to package together variables in such a way as to form a new compound variable.
 With this new compound variable you can refer to it as a group rather than only by the individual components.
+This can greatly simplify passing a group of related variables to a procedure as only one variable of a given derived type would need to be passed.

 To create a new derived type you use the following format.
 ~~~